szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 These bonuses are limited to single-classed thieves because they need them more, I want to promote specialization, and for balance, since multiclassed thieves have other means of increasing their THAC0 and general damage.

 This will patch Thalantyr's Item Upgrade mod so the version is in line with my changes.
 Mainly, I rebalance the paralyzing effect, giving Assassins a slight edge if they are the wielder, and I add a +5% critical hit chance bonus.
 There's a configuration option that can make the BG2 version of this sword become the upgraded version of Thalantyr's Item Upgrade mod, for continuity's sake, if so desired.
+Note that that option is OFF by default.

 ### Make Cutthroat unique in function (1598) (BG2EE EET)